 - 1.testing practices

 - 2.frameworks vs. libraries

 - 3.JUnit 3.x vs. JUnit 4.x (annotations)

 - 2. Money and MoneyBag a testing case study

-- 3. Double dispatch how to add different types of objects

 THE Problem

 "Testing is not closely integrated with development.
 This prevents you from measuring the progress of development - you can't tell when something starts working or when something stops working."